 4. Open yourself to the possibility of feeling unconditionally loved and living as your own person.
 Working toward a restored sense of self is an ongoing process—one that will reward you with a feeling of stability and inner knowing that you haven’t yet had the opportunity to enjoy.

 If you’d like to learn more about your current Sense of Self (SoS), a good place to start is by taking our quiz.
-It will help you gauge where you stand right now.
+It may help you gauge where you stand right now.

-Gibson, Lindsay C. Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-involved Parents.
-Oakland, CA: New Harbinger Publications, 2015.
+Gibson, Lindsay C. Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-involved Parents, 2015.
 Print.

 Article written by Lindsay Dick: Lindsay writes for the Healthy Sense of Self editorial staff.
 She takes pride in crafting content that is clear, conversational and draws people in with what we all want to hear: a good story.
 And she’s all about overcoming approval-seeking behavior.
 Her love for compelling narrative and rigorous research led her to pursue a history degree in college, the equivalent of Spartan military training for reading and writing.